Collective-Unconscious/offerings/rules.md

 Similar to vending machine items, there is a reservation process to follow before submitting a menu theme:

-1. Make **100% sure** your menu theme is done and ready to be implemented for the next build.
-This includes creating a finalised system file (menu theme), as well as setting up/making sure of the conditions for obtaining said menu theme in game.
+1. Implement your menu theme, creating a finalised system file (menu theme), as well as setting up/making sure of the conditions for obtaining said menu theme in game.
 > If your menu theme is obtained from interacting with an object, make sure you are sure of and have completed the designated location for it.
 > If your menu theme is obtained after an event, make sure the creation of that event is completed.

-2. Once you are 100% sure your menu theme is done and ready to be implemented, **contact a @Spirit Guide (Manager) to reserve a Menu Theme ID**.
-3. Once you have been given your Menu Theme ID, edit **CE 29 - Reset Menu Theme**:
+2. Choose a placeholder ID (any menu theme ID that has not been implemented yet in your build is fine), and edit **CE 29 - Reset Menu Theme**:

 - Scroll down to the bottom of the CE and create a new conditional branch.
 The easiest way to do so is to copy a previous entry.
-- Edit the conditional branch and change the constant number to your given Menu Theme ID.
+- Edit the conditional branch and change the constant number to a placeholder ID.
 - Edit the change system graphic command to your own menu theme.

 Below is an example of how your entry should be formatted: